Health officials are quitting or getting fired amid outbreak

 As of Monday, confirmed infections in the United States stood at over 5 million, with deaths topping 163,000, the highest in the world, according to the count kept by Johns Hopkins University.

 Many of the firings and resignations have to do with conflicts over mask orders or social distancing shutdowns, Freeman said.
-Many politicians and ordinary Americans have argued that such measures are not needed, contrary to the scientific evidence and the advice of public health experts.
+Despite the scientific evidence, many politicians and others have argued that such measures are not needed, no matter what health experts tell them.

 “It’s not a health divide; it’s a political divide,” Freeman said.

-Some health officials said they were leaving for family reasons, others had planned to retire, and some left for jobs at other health agencies, such as the U.S. Centers for Disease Control and Prevention.
-Still, many left amid a pressure-cooker environment.
+Some health officials said they were stepping down for family reasons, and some left for jobs at other agencies, such as the CDC.
+Some, like Angell, were ousted because of what higher-ups said was poor leadership or a failure to do their job.

+Others have complained that they were overworked, underpaid, unappreciated or thrust into a pressure-cooker environment.

+“To me, a lot of the divisiveness and the stress and the resignations that are happening right and left are the consequence of the lack of a real national response plan," said Dr. Matt Willis, health officer for Marin County in Northern California.
+"And we’re all left scrambling at the local and state level to extract resources and improvise solutions ... in a fractured health care system, in an under-resourced public health system.”

 Public health leaders from Dr. Anthony Fauci down to officials in small communities have reported death threats and intimidation.
-Some have seen their home addresses published or have been attacked on social media.
-Fauci has said his wife and daughters have received serious threats.
+Some have seen their home addresses published or been the subject of sexist attacks on social media.
+Fauci has said his wife and daughters have received threats.

 In Ohio, the state's health director, Dr. Amy Acton, resigned in June after months of pressure during which Republican lawmakers tried to strip her of her authority and armed protesters showed up at her house.